dalcorso/thermo_pw/thermo_pw_help.md

 PP_AEWFC_REL, but unfortunately continue to write UPF PP with the tag PP_AEWFC_rel.
 The routine upflib/write_upf_new.f90 must be changed to make the code consistent and to read correctly the pseudopotential generated by the same version of QE.
-For versions QE7.0 apply also the correction to PW/src/v_of_rho.f90 described above.
+For version QE7.0 apply also the correction to PW/src/v_of_rho.f90 described above.